Lyr3x/hass-Duet3D/info.md

 # Duet3D integration for Home Assistant

-Code Based on the OctoPrint integration from Hass: [octoprint integration github](https://github.com/home-assistant/home-assistant/tree/dev/homeassistant/components/octoprint)

 This is a work in progress.
-Entities are created properly and values can be read from the `/machine/status` endpoint of your Duet board.
-The integration is meant to use with RRF 3.4.5 and onwards and is also compatible with the SBC mode.
+Entities are created properly and values can be read from the `rr_model` (standalone) or `/machine/status` (SBC) endpoint of your Duet board.
+The integration is meant to use with RRF 3.4.5 and onwards.
+Ensure to select the correct mode (Standalone vs SBC)

 ## Installation